Azilsartan and chlorthalidone

 What other drugs will affect azilsartan and chlorthalidone?

 This list is not complete.
-Other drugs may interact with azilsartan and chlorthalidone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect azilsartan and chlorthalidone, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 - Drug class: angiotensin II inhibitors with thiazides

 - En español

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.